nrs-org/novelslop/content/vol_01/chap_14.typ

   took place.
 Now that they were heading here, Mona was suddenly reminded of a piece of memory that she thought had left her mind.

-  _"That senpai, I wonder whether she was from the club Mikoto was mentioning..."_
+  _"That senpai, Wasn't she from the club Mikoto was mentioning..."_

   She recalled the figure of a running girl, which was barely hazy on her mind.
   On her first day to school, she did have a quick look at every sports club,